qarmin/Automated-Fuzzer/README.md

 ## How to use it?

-- Install tool to create broken files(rust and cargo can be installed directly from https://rustup.rs/ via simple command)
+- Install tool to create broken files and minimizer(rust and cargo can be installed directly from https://rustup.rs/ via simple command)

 ```
-cargo install create_broken_files
+cargo install create_broken_files minimizer
 ```

 - Create file inside `apps` folder and customize class name